What is CITES and how is VKM involved?

 CITES was enacted in 1975, and had 183 member countries (partners) in 2019.
 CITES divides species of wild plants and animals into lists, depending on how much protection they need.
 List I lists species that are threatened with extinction.
 International commercial trade in these species is prohibited.
 List II lists species that are vulnerable to trade or that may be threatened with extinction in the near future if trade is not regulated.

 The Norwegian Environment Agency is the administrative authority for CITES in Norway, and is responsible for ensuring that the Convention is followed up and complied with.
 The Norwegian Environment Agency, for example, authorizes the export and import of CITES-listed species.
-Read more about this on the Norwegian Environment Agency's page.
+Read more about this (in Norwegian) on the Norwegian Environment Agency's page.

 The Ministry of Climate and Environment has appointed VKM as an independent scientific authority responsible for preparing the scientific assessments that will form the basis for the decisions taken by the administrative authority.

 As a scientific authority, VKM is responsible for: